"We are so accustomed to take wonders as matters of course, mere everyday events, that it does not occur to us to be surprised."

-My third and ultimate love: the WORD and finding Him present not only in scripture but in the wonder of science and Nature, the "great matters" of Literature and History, the kneading of bread, conversation with friends and "by supping on oysters."
+My third and ultimate love: the WORD and finding Him present not only in scripture but in the wonder of science and nature, the "great matters" of Literature and History, the kneading of bread, conversation with friends, and "supping on oysters."

-Robert Lewis Stevenson's "the world is so full of a number of things, I'm sure we should all be as happy as Kings" somehow speaks to where my three loves unite: Once Upon a Time a wise teacher named Charlotte Mason invited me to "bring up my children as students of Divinity and (to)...pursue (my) own life-long studies at the same school."
-My children are nearly all grown and at last count, I have 19 different notebooks, after her "forms of vitality," wherein I have variously recorded the common grace of this daily feast.
+Robert Lewis Stevenson's "the world is so full of a number of things, I'm sure we should all be as happy as Kings" somehow speaks to where my three loves unite: Once Upon a Time a wise teacher named Charlotte Mason invited me to "bring up my children as students of Divinity and (to) pursue (my) own life-long studies at the same school."
+My children are all grown and at last count, I have 19 different notebooks, after her "forms of vitality," wherein I have variously recorded the common grace of this daily feast.
 Keeping a Book of Centuries will make a round 20.
-I wonder if you would like to explore this wild intersection of paper, words and The Word and learn with Charlotte to become unaccustomed to wonders...?
+I wonder if you would like to join me in exploring this wild intersection of paper, words and The Word and learn with Charlotte to become unaccustomed to wonders?